The free whisky newsletters listed below each have the first page shown.

 Nose - Citrus fruits & coffee

-Palate - Coffee, dark chocolate, hint of smoke & spice
+Palate - Coffee, dark chocolate, a hint of smoke & spice

 Finish - Sherry & pineapple